 “The tour is going that way.
 If we don’t go now, we’ll be lost in this ruin.”

 “Robin, this is important, very important.
 Please, for me?”

 Robin looked at her younger brother.
 Sun-bleached blonde hair capped the tanned face with the handsome square jaw and white even teeth.
 How he’d found a t-shirt big enough to be oversized on his broad shoulders, Robin had no idea.
-Underneath the shirt were dark plaid Bermuda shorts, and under them, beat up dock siders.
+Underneath the shirt was dark plaid Bermuda shorts, and under them, beat-up board shoes.
 His blue eyes shone down earnestly from his six feet, two inches of height.

 Robin’s heart melted.
 “All right, what’s so important?”

 Dean led her down the corridor the way they had come, and around a corner.
 Robin stopped him.

 “Uh, Dean, doesn’t the sign on the door you’re opening say not to go in there?” she asked.